maksymsur/spltr/README.md

     [X]: Tensor of shape torch.Size([150, 4]) was created

 And continue with processing **`y`** by using just the 5th column named 'variety'.
-Note that CSV columns may be selected as per official pd.read_csv documentation.
+Note that CSV columns may be selected by [Int] or [String] as per official pd.read_csv documentation.

 ```python